tx-project/tx/docs/running/gpus.md

 uv run --extra gpu --with jinja2 tx train --model Qwen/Qwen3-4B --dataset HuggingFaceH4/ultrachat_200k --loader tx.loaders.chat --split train_sft --output-dir /tmp/ultrachat --batch-size 8 --load-checkpoint-path /tmp/qwen3 --tp-size 8
 ```

+In this example we assume you have 8 GPUs in the node.
+If you have a different number of GPUs, you can modify the `--tp-size` parameter appropriately.

 See the full set of options of `tx` in [the CLI reference](../reference.md).